muggy8/improbable/have-and-havenot/FzeXuZCU.md

 I didn't really have a good reason to refuse this request either.

 "G-Granted..."
-I said reluctantly and as I did, the strange feeling of a part of my body leaving my control graced me yet again.
+I said reluctantly and as I did, the strange feeling of a part of my body leaving my control washed over me yet again.